A Look at the FMCSA Drug & Alcohol Clearinghouse Numbers & How it Relates to Year-End Queries

 Employers are required to conduct pre-employment queries for all drivers subject to drug and alcohol testing under 49 CFR Part 382.
 Prior to the implementation of the Clearinghouse, employers relied on inquiries to previous employers or notifications from the driver to find out about past violations.
 Beginning in 2023 once the Clearinghouse is fully mature, the requirement of contacting previous employers for drug/alcohol violations will be eliminated.
-The employer must also run a query on all their current drivers at least once within a 365-day period based on hire date or another 12-month period.
+The employer must also run a query on all their current drivers at least once within a 365-day period based on the hire date or another 12-month period.

 A Closer Look at the Numbers

-In reviewing the September 2020 monthly Drug and Alcohol Clearinghouse Report, the FMCSA stated that 1,965,016 queries have been run so far this year (52% full queries for pre-employment; 45% limited queries and 2% full queries).
-From the previous monthly report, pre-employment queries increased 5.6% and limited queries soared 74%.
+In reviewing the September 2020 monthly Drug and Alcohol Clearinghouse Report, the FMCSA stated that 1,965,016 queries have been run so far this year (52% full queries for pre-employment; 45% limited queries, and 2% full queries).
+From the previous monthly report, pre-employment queries increased by 5.6% and limited queries soared by 74%.
 The increase in pre-employment queries is a positive sign that carriers are hiring which has been on a slow steady incline since May.
 The significant increase in limited queries is probably due to carriers completing their annual Clearinghouse query requirement.

 For the first nine months of this year, 40,422 violations have been reported.
 Of those violations, 39,541 are drug-related, with the balance of 892 being alcohol violations.

 Positive drug tests account for 82% of the total violations reported.
-Data reported from September numbers indicate that positive drug tests increased 8% over the previous month and drug test refusals increased 9.3%.
+Data reported from September numbers indicate that positive drug tests increased by 8% over the previous month and drug test refusals increased by 9.3%.

 Interestingly, the report confirmed 27 pre-employment alcohol violations.
 Pre-employment alcohol testing is not mandated under any DOT program; further, pursuant to 49 CFR 382, for an alcohol test to be a violation, that test needs to be conducted immediately before, during, or immediately after performing safety-sensitive duties.
 For that number to be valid (i.e., true pre-employment tests and not an entry error), those carriers must be conducting those tests during some form of driver orientation.